 Rayjon Share Care of Sarnia Inc.

-Rayjon Share Care of Sarnia Inc. is committed to reducing poverty and promoting self-sufficiently in impoverished communities.
+Rayjon Share Care of Sarnia Inc. is committed to reducing poverty and promoting self-sufficiency in impoverished communities.
 Through education, training and capacity building, women are empowered to become agents of change.
 In Consuelo, Dominican Republic, Rayjon supports a center that houses a preschool as well as nutrition, agricultural and life skills programs.
 The center location, Barrio 41, is an important one, as many residents survive by scavenging the refuse piles for items they can resell, wear or even eat.
 Many households are headed by single women of Haitian descent.
 They are largely uneducated and receive little or no support from the fathers of their children.
 As well, there are fears of exportation as many do not have documentation.

 Country: Dominican Republic